Emu Plains General

 Emu Plains General Cemetery sits on an undulating, triangular block bounded by Short and Nixon Streets and the main western railway line.
 It began as a cemetery attached to St Paul's Anglican Church in the 1850s.
 Later, provision was made for other denominational portions to be added.
 In 1967, control of the cemetery was passed to Penrith City Council.

-Tania's images may be downloaded from the list of all inscriptions for this cemetery.
-She compiled that list with reference to the NSW indices of births, deaths and marriages and to the Australian War Memorial online military rolls for additional information.
+Tania's inscriptions were compiled with reference to the NSW indices of births, deaths and marriages and to the Australian War Memorial online military rolls for additional information.

 From the Western Freeway, take the Emu Plains exit north via Russell Street for 1km, turn right into Pyramid Street, first left into Mundy Street and second right into Short Street.
 St Paul's Church and the cemetery is at the end of Short Street.

 Penrith City Council.
 PO Box 60, Penrith NSW 2751; phone 02 4732 7777; email: firstname.lastname@example.org